 3. Managing Microglia

 It is extremely difficult to turn off the immune soldiers of the brains once they have been activated.
 Not only that, they also start to stimulate other microglia and cause inflammation.
 Some plant compounds can help you manage the condition such as apigenin, resveratrol and rutin.
-We also recommend a brand called Circumin to help you out.

 4. Say Goodbye to Processed Food